Dog Bite Compensation Claims

 - Q: My neighbour’s dog attacked me in their garden – can I claim compensation?

-- A: If your neighbour knew that you were visiting, they should have ensured that their dog was kept under control to comply with The Dangerous Dogs Act 1991.
+- A: If your neighbour knew that you were visiting, they should have ensured that their dog was kept under control to comply with The Animals Act 1971.
 This is a legal responsibility for any owner, whether in a public or private place.
 If your neighbour was unaware that you were visiting, appropriate warning signs should have been displayed to make you aware of the loose dog.
 Any entrances or gates should also have been locked.
 If you were bitten in an incident that should have been prevented by the owner, you may be able to claim compensation.
 To speak to one of our friendly, expert solicitors call us now on 0800 169 2448 or send us a message.

 - Q: I was stroking a dog and it attacked me – can I claim compensation?